mmbednarek/smartapi/README.md

 ### Service example

-You can use SmartAPI with service level methods like this.
+You can use SmartAPI with service layer methods as shown here.

 ```go
 package main